l-lin/poc-kafka/heart-models/README.md

 # heart-models

-Common library that contains the [Avro](https://avro.apache.org/docs/1.8.1/spec.html#schemas) schemas of all models required for this project.
+> Common library that contains the [Avro](https://avro.apache.org/docs/1.8.1/spec.html#schemas) schemas of all models

-## Getting started
+> required for this project.

 ```bash
 # generate class files (will be located under target/generated-sources folder)